-Without these indicators, the totality of a person’s statement is impossible to interpret.
-Dr. Mehrabian suspected precisely that when he began conducting his experiments in the mid-1960s.
-In one, subjects were given three recordings of the word “maybe” — one to convey disfavor, one to convey favor and one to convey neutrality.
-They were then shown photos of female faces expressing the same three emotions and were told to determine the emotions of both the recordings and the photos.
+One of the most well-known research projects on nonverbal communication was led by Dr. Mehrabian in the 1960s.
+In his first experiment, subjects were given three recordings of the word “maybe” — one to convey disfavor, one to convey favor and one to convey neutrality.
+Participants were then shown photos of female faces expressing the same three emotions and were told to determine the emotions of both the recordings and the photos.
 The subjects more accurately guessed the emotion conveyed in the photos by a margin of 3:2.

 In a second study, Dr. Mehrabian’s subjects listened to recordings of nine words.
 Three were designed to convey affinity (“honey,” “thanks” and “dear”), three were meant to convey neutrality (“oh,” “really” and “maybe”) and three conveyed dislike (“don’t,” “terrible” and “brute”).
 The recordings were of speakers reading each word three times, each with a different tone: positive, neutral and negative.
 The result?
 A subject’s response to each word was dependent more on the inflection of the voice than the connotation of the word itself.
 These studies led Dr. Mehrabian to devise a formula to describe how the mind determines meaning.
 He concluded that the interpretation of a message is 7 percent verbal, 38 percent vocal and 55 percent visual.
 The conclusion was that 93 percent of communication is “nonverbal” in nature.